lesleyxyz/node-tile/README.md

 # Features
 - Make your Tile ring
-- Get the signal strenght to your Tile
+- Get the signal strength to your Tile (only available using noble)
 - Act on the event you single click your Tile button
 - Act on the event you double click your Tile button
 - Program the "Bionic Birdie" song